TACC/life_sciences_ml_at_tacc/docs/section3/Hands-On-CNN.rst

 Visualizing Training History
 ------------------------------

-Just like we did for our CNN model, let's plot the training and validation performance over time.
+Just like we did for our first CNN model, let's plot the training and validation performance over time.

 Refer back to Section 1: Step 6 – *Visualizing Training History* for a refresher on how to do this.